SUSTAINABILITY

 Information Security Management System

 MIXI Group has established an information security management system to respond to the constant change in security risks in a holistic and speedy manner.
-The Risk Management Committee, the Personal Information Protection Management System (PMS1) Department, and the Information Security Division all work in coordination, are headed by directors, and share major risks and incidents with the Board of Directors.
+The Risk Management Committee, the Personal Information Protection Management System (PMS¹) Section, and the Information Security Section all work in coordination and are headed by directors.

 • The Risk Management Committee identifies, evaluates, and proposes responses to cross-organizational risks and summarizes risk information for the Group.

-• The PMS Department operates the Personal Information Protection Management System.
+• The PMS Section operates the Personal Information Protection Management System.

 Companies affiliated with MIXI and MIXI Group are working to enhance information security management for the entire Group through cooperation with MIXI.